your-trickster/your-trickster.github.io/wiki/dichotomies.md

 ### Positivism vs Negativism

 - negativists introvert their unknowns and extravert theit knowns.
 Just like conductors are more brash in extraverting their certainties, negativists are more closed from new information than positivists are, more skeptical (but it's not to be confused with certainty of judgment, liminality of sensation or unwillingness to consider of harmony) {rationale introverts, harmony extraverts};
 - positivists extravert their unknowns and introvert their knowns.
-By analogy with the dichotomy of revision vs conduction, they are more open to new information (not to be confused with uncertainty of perception, potentiality of intuition or truth-orientation of rationale) {rationale extraverts, harmony introverts}.
+By analogy with the dichotomy of revision vs conduction, they are more open to new information (not to be confused with the colloquial notion of optimism, uncertainty of perception, potentiality of intuition or truth-orientation of rationale) {rationale extraverts, harmony introverts}.

 ### Constructivism vs Emotivism